olcf/olcf-user-docs/profiling/TAU.rst

    :align: center

-- Select Options -> Uncheck Stack Bars Toogether
+- Select Options -> Uncheck Stack Bars Together
 	- It is easier to check the load imbalance across the processes

 .. image:: /images/tau_mpi_stack_bars.png
    :align: center

-- If you click on any color, then a new window opens with information about the specific routing
+- If you click on any color, then a new window opens with information about the specific routine

 .. image:: /images/tau_mpi_click_color.png
    :align: center

-- If you click on the label (node 0, node 1, max, etc.) you can see the value across each routine in your application.
+- If you click on the label (node 0, node 1, max, etc.), you can see the value across each routine in your application.

 .. image:: /images/tau_mpi_sort_time.png
    :align: center

-- If you do right click on the label (node 0, node 1, max, etc.) you can select "Show Context Event Window" (with callpath activated)
+- Right click on the label (node 0, node 1, max, etc.), and then select "Show Context Event Window" (with callpath activated).
+Then we can see various calls from where they were executed, how many times and various information

 .. image:: /images/tau_mpi_context_event.png
    :align: center

-- Options -> Show Derived Metric Panel, select the metrics and then operator and then click Apply.
+- Select Options -> Show Derived Metric Panel, choose the metrics and then the operator that you want and then click Apply.
 Then uncheck the Show Derived Metric

 .. image:: /images/tau_mpi_derived_metric.png
    :align: center

-- Click on the new metric, PAPI_TOT_INS/PAPI_TOT_CYC
+- Click on the new metric, PAPI_TOT_INS/PAPI_TOT_CYC to see the instructions per cycle (IPC) across the various routines

 .. image:: /images/tau_mpi_ipc.png
    :align: center